theislab/scarches/README.rst

 Support and contribute
 -------------------------------
-If you have a question or new architecture or a model that could be integrated into our pipeline, you can post an `issue <https://github.com/theislab/scarches/issues/new>`__ or reach us by `email <mailto:mo.lotfollahi@gmail.com,mohsen.naghipourfar@gmail.com>`_.
+If you have a question or new architecture or a model that could be integrated into our pipeline, you can post an `issue <https://github.com/theislab/scarches/issues/new>`__.
 Our package supports tf/keras now but pytorch version will be added very soon.

 Reference